Skip to content

 4. Submit a Pull Request to the main branch of the original repository when done

-5. Mention the fixed Issue in the PR description (if applicable)
+5. Reference the fixed Issue in the PR description (if applicable)

 6. After approval from at least one maintainer, the PR will be merged